Flor-bela/Flor-bela.github.io/README.md

-Some exercises from Unit 2 of Khan Academy Computer Programming course: HTML/CSS Making Webpages.
+Project from Unit 2 of Khan Academy Computer Programming course: HTML/CSS Making Webpages for CodeYourFuture.